AJCJ1/Rock-Paper-Scissors/README.md

 This is a simple game of Rock Paper Scissors learnt with the aid of <a href="https://www.theodinproject.com/">The Odin Project</a>

-It's built with raw JS.
+It's built with vanilla JS.